 Inventory, lb : 97.92

-This item was last sold on : 03/23/17
+This item was last sold on : 02/22/18

-Sierra Gold potatoes are botanically a part of Solanum tuberosum and a PVP or Plant Variety Protected potato type.
-The Sierra Gold is considered a russet cultivar, though it took crossing it with a yukon gold cultivar to give it ultimately its trademark characteristics.
-It is highly regarded for its culinary qualities as well as for its resistance to disease and after cooking-discoloration.
-The trademark and proprietary rights for Sierra Gold are held exclusively by California Oregon Seed, who consequently regulates all marketing and seed distribution of the potato as well.
+The Sierra Gold potato, botanically classified as Solanum tuberosum ‘Sierra Gold,’ is considered a russet cultivar.
+It is highly regarded for its culinary qualities, for its resistance to disease, and for its resistance to after cooking-discoloration.
+The trademark and proprietary rights for Sierra Gold are held exclusively by California Oregon Seed who regulates all marketing and seed distribution of the potato.